Commercial vacancy rates

 Key points

-• In 2019, there was 2.15 million square metres of building floorspace in the Christchurch central city (including the South Frame and Victoria Street).
+• In 2019, there were 2.15 million square metres of building floor space in the Christchurch central city, including the South Frame and Victoria Street.
 This included 557,200 square metres of office floorspace, 296,500 square metres of retail floorspace and 172,200 square metres of hospitality floorspace.

 • Vacant floorspace comprised 297,400 square metres (14%), with 1.85 million square metres of floorspace in use.